VisionSystemsInc/vsi_common/README.md

 		#!batch
 		call env.bat

+* Python

+    python setup.py install

+or use pip

+    pip install . #Doesn't work because I'm not using a standard dir structure yet

+or for development

+    python setup.py develop

+or using pip for development

+    pip install -e .

 ### What is this repository for? ###

 * Common tools we use at VSI for any project/effort where we can use this "VSI" asset